-The aim of the Mathematics course at Key Stage 4 is to enable students to:
+The aims of the IGCSE Mathematics syllabus are to enable students to

-- a. develop their mathematical knowledge and skills; - b. apply mathematics in everyday situations and also to apply mathematics in other subjects, particularly science and technology; - c. recognise a situation which may be presented mathematically, construct a mathematical model and solve the problem; - d. develop the abilities to think logically, to classify, to generalize and to prove; - e. acquire a mathematical foundation appropriate to their further studies; - f. be fully prepared for the Cambridge IGCSE examination (code 0580).
+- Develop their mathematical knowledge and skills. - Apply Mathematics in everyday situations and also to apply Mathematics in other subjects, particularly science and technology. - Recognise a situation which may be presented mathematically, construct a mathematical model and solve the problem.